usefulalgorithm/usefulalgorithm/README.md

 - _Somoku Hodo_, by Hakushi Hasegawa
 - _馬_, by betcover!!
 - _Void Patrol_, by Void Patrol
-- _Greyhound Days_, by Patrick Shiroishi, Piotr Kurek
 - _卵_, by betcover!!
 - _From Where You Came_, by Kara-Lis Coverdale
+- _Greyhound Days_, by Patrick Shiroishi, Piotr Kurek
 - _OUTSTANDING UNDERSTANDING_, by R.A.P.
 Ferreira
 - _IOX_, by LA Timpa
 - _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin
 - _Totality_, by Natural Information Society, Bitchin Bajas
 - _Every Sound Has A Color In The Valley Of Night_, by Night Verses
 - _Pearl_, by Dos Monos
+- _Only Dust Remains_, by Backxwash
 - _Under Tangled Silence_, by DjRUM
-- _Blue Veil_, by Lucy Railton
 - _Demilitarize_, by Nazar

 </details>